0ladayo/0ladayo/README.md

  My name is Oladayo.

-- 👯 I’m looking to collaborate on anything data analytics & engineering
+- 👯 I’m looking to collaborate on anything Data Analytics & Engineering and Machine Learning Engineering
 - 💬 Ask me about anything
 - 📫 My LinkedIn is: [Oladayo Siyanbola](https://www.linkedin.com/in/oladayosiyanbola/)
 - ⚡ Fun fact: I love space 🚀🛰 and photography 📸.